egemenmermer/EVA/README.md

 ### Agent (Python)
 - FastAPI for API endpoints
-- OpenAI for language processing
+- OpenAI GPT-4 for language processing
-- Sentence Transformers for embeddings
+- OpenAI Ada for embeddings
 - FAISS for similarity search
 - PyTorch for machine learning